 By: Ryan Miller, Senior Software QA Engineer

-This blog is a summary of a technical and business review of FDSOI technology.
+This blog is a summary of a technical paper given at an SPIE Photonics conference.
 Read the full paper here.

 Silicon photonics is an emerging and rapidly-expanding design platform that promises to enable higher-bandwidth communication and other applications.
 One of the best qualities of silicon photonics is its ability to leverage existing CMOS fabrication equipment and process flows.
 However, this means that it is subject to the same process defects and variations.
 Previous blog posts [References 1,2] have detailed the power of utilizing process simulation to explore the impact of fabrication defects on photonic integrated circuit (PIC) component performance.